nicholsons/comp0034-week4/activities/activities.md

 THEN the text value of the table heading (<th>) in the first column should be 'Country'
 """
 ```

-Find out if it is possible to navigate to one of the locations on the map chart and access the hover information.
-You
-will need to research to see if this is possible.
-If this is possible then devise an appropriate test for the "where in
-the world..." chart.

 ## 5: Run the tests using GitHub Actions